Caspar Kaiser

 My research focuses on the measurement and determinants of wellbeing.

-Regarding measurement, I work on improving the comparability of survey data on people's feelings and analyse whether such data can measure welfare cardinally.
-Concerning determinants, I investigate how social comparisons and inequalities, particularly with respect to people's incomes, shape wellbeing.
+Regarding measurement, I work on improving the comparability of survey data on people’s feelings and analyse whether such data can measure welfare cardinally.
+Concerning determinants, I am particularly interested in how social comparisons and inequalities, particularly with respect to household incomes, shape people’s wellbeing.

 Recent Publications